Service Name: Email Service

 - Personal equipment used for access to service

-- This is a Critical service and is available 24 hours a day, 365 days per year except during scheduled maintenance windows.
-Planned maintenance windows and unplanned outage notifications can be found at: http://www.mun.ca/cc.
+- This is a critical service and is available 24/7 except during scheduled maintenance windows.
+Planned maintenance windows and unplanned outage notifications are found at: http://www.mun.ca/cc.

 - Service requests are managed via Remedy-based Service Level Agreement forms.

-- Service requests for this service are typically responded and resolved within three business days.
+- Requests for this service are resolved within three business days.

-- The C&C Technical Support Group will consistently manage mail queues to ensure responsive delivery of email.
+- Technical Support Group consistently manages mail queues to ensure responsive email delivery.

 Processes and Tools:

-- Incident Management tools via Remedy for incident requests, tracking, and work-flow
+- Incident Management tools in BMC Remedy are used for incident requests, tracking, and work-flow.

 - Service outages are managed through the RFC ITIL process.